openebs-archive/openebs-docs/docs/alphafeatures.md

 ```
 <br>

-<h3><a class="anchor" aria-hidden="true" id="disk-replacement-cstor-pool-cspc"></a>Disk replacement in a cStor pool created using CSPC operator</h3>
+<h3><a class="anchor" aria-hidden="true" id="blockdevice-replacement-cstor-pool-cspc"></a>Blockdevice replacement in a cStor pool created using CSPC operator</h3>

 The following steps will help to perform the blockdevice replacement used in the cStor pool created using CSPC operator method.
 It is recommended to perform replacement of one blockdevice per raid group of the cStor pool.
-For example, if cStor pool is created using 2 mirror raid group, then only blockdevice can replaced per raid group if any available disks are statisified with all prerequisites.
+For example, If cStor pool is created using 2 mirror raid groups, then only one blockdevice can be replaced per raid group.
+Following are prerequisites to perform replacement of blockdevice

 **Prerequisites:**